 I’m so sad, so angry, so tired of this shit.

-I’m an American, my people helped built this country, this country’s wealth was achieved through the blood of my ancestors.
-I should not have to tremble in fear when I see flashing lights in my rear view mirror.
-My brother and sisters should not have to warn their children about the inherent dangers they face because they are black.
+I’m an American; my people helped build this country; this country’s wealth was achieved through my ancestors’ blood.
+I should not have to tremble in fear when I see flashing lights in my rearview mirror.
+My brother and sisters should not have to warn their children about the inherent dangers because they are black.
 My people should not have to grieve another black man or woman shot dead by police.

 This has got to stop!!

 Vote in the hope

 Thumbs up to NBA player’s decision to boycott games and the league’s decision to reschedule all of today’s games in response to Jacob Blake’s shooting.

 The disgusting Laura Ingraham once told her audience on FOX, likely to their glee, that LeBron James should shut up and dribble.
 Well, today, the players told America NO, we are not just going to move on from yet another incident of perceived misconduct by police against a black man, another incident where Black Lives Don’t Matter.
 Today we are raising our voices by not dribbling.

 While the morally repugnant President who has hijacked our country with his hate, tweets in all caps law and order, ignoring the anger so many feel because of the continued threat of living while black in this country.
 We are screaming, America, this is unacceptable!
 We will no longer stand for it.
 We will not merely whisper it so you feel comfortable; we will shout it to make you uncomfortable, and if you choose to continue to ignore us, you will see just how uncomfortable we can make you.